Guide to Keeping your Pets Safe at Home

 If you keep chemicals in your basement, make sure that these are secured away from your pet.
 As with medications and cleaning fluids, all pesticides and other chemicals should be well out of reach of your pet.

-Basements are also where the HVAC system and water heater are located.
+Basements are also where the HVAC and water heater are located.
 If a pet starts chewing on or scratching up parts of these systems, it could be dangerous to them as well as problematic for the whole household.
+It could lead to things like flooding in the basement, water damage issues, or start a fire.

 Basement stairs tend to be narrow and steep, which can be difficult for a puppy or kitten that are just finding their footing to safely navigate.